Anoosvp/THE-INFLUENCE-OF-SUSTAINABLE-FASHION-CONSCIOUSNESS-ON-CONSUMER-PURCHASE-BEHAVIOR/README.md

 ## Research Aim

-The main aim of this study is to explore the impact of **greenwashing skepticism, social identity signaling, and eco-label trust** on the purchase behavior of urban fashion consumers.
+The aim of this study is to explore how sustainable fashion consciousness influences the purchasing behaviour of urban fashion consumers, with particular attention to greenwashing scepticism, social identity signalling and eco-label trust.

 ### Research Objectives